 In a nutshell, today in Seattle’s single family zones, you can cover 35% of a lot that’s 5,000 SF or larger with a home that’s 30′ tall–plus 5′ for a pitched roof.
 On smaller lots, covering 1,000 SF of the surface area is allowed.
 A certain amount of tree preservation or planting, based on the size of the lot, is also required.
+(A summary of the rules is on the city website here.)

 All told, on a 5,000 SF lot anyone with the money can build a house that’s over 5,200 SF.